-141 G. Pup is an orange to red giant star that can be located in the constellation of Puppis.
-HIP is the reference name for the star in the Hipparcos Star Catalogue.
-The Id of the star in the Henry Draper catalogue is HD.
-The Id of the star in the Gould Star Catalogue is .
+141 G. Pup is a orange to red giant star that can be located in the constellation of Puppis.
+HIP37364 is the reference name for the star in the Hipparcos Star Catalogue.
+The Id of the star in the Henry Draper catalogue is HD61774.
+The Id of the star in the Gould Star Catalogue is 141.
 Stars in the southern hemisphere are more likely to have a Gould Id than the northern hemisphere.
 For example, there are no Gould classified stars in Ursa Major.

 The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
-The Right Ascension is how far expressed in time (hh:mm:ss) the star is from celestial equator.
-The Declination is how up or down compared to the celestial equator and is expressed in degrees.
+The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
+If the R.A. is positive then its eastwards.
+The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
 For 141 G. Pup, the location is 07h 40m 13.53 and -19d39`39.2 .

 141 G. Pup has an apparent magnitude of 5.92 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
+If you used the 1997 Parallax value, you would get an absolute magnitude of -0.80 If you used the 2007 Parallax value, you would get an absolute magnitude of -0.48.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.
-The stars temperature has been calculated at between 3700 and 5200 based on the Class Type and lookup at Wikipedia-Stellar Classification

 |Hipparcos Library I.D.||37364|